Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 The `test-proxy` optionally offers integration with other git repositories for **storing** and **retrieving** recordings.
 This enables the proxy to work against repositories that do not emplace their test recordings directly alongside their test implementations.

-**Please note**, this feature is under active development as of July 2022 and is not fully integrated or complete.

 ![image](https://user-images.githubusercontent.com/45376673/180101415-cf864d95-8a8b-4d43-bb05-42604e9f7622.png)

 In the context of a `monorepo`, this means that we store FAR less data per feature.

-The test-proxy is an excellent place to integrate external data, as packages within the azure-sdk that have moved to leverage it only pass it a single key when loading a recording.
-That key is passed in the `x-recording-file` header during a POST to `/Playback/Start/`.
+To update recordings, the only change alongside the source code is to update the targeted tag.

+With the addition of asset-sync capabilities, the test-proxy now responds to a new key in the intial `Record/Start` or `/Playback/Start` POST request.

-This header will contain a value of where the test framework "expects" the recording to be located, expressed as a relative path.
-EG `tests/SessionRecords/recording1.json`.
+The header `x-recording-assets-file` will contain a value of where the `assets.json` is located within the language repo, expressed as a relative path.
+EG `sdk/tables/assets.json`.

-The combination of the the `assets.json` context and this relative path will allow the test-proxy to restore a set of recordings to a path, then _load_ the recording from that newly gathered data.
+The combination of the the `assets.json` context and the original test-path will allow the test-proxy to restore a set of recordings to a path, then _load_ the recording from that newly gathered data.
 The path to the recording file within the external assets repo can be _predictably_ calculated and retrieved given just the location of the `assets.json` within the code repo, the requested file name during playback or record start, and the properties within the assets.json itself.
 The diagram above has colors to show how the paths are used in context.

 ## The `assets.json` and how it enables external recordings